• Skip to main content

 The Name Jar

 Meet a book that is loved by children, teachers, and parents alike.
-Considered a classic, this is a tale of being the new person in a new place, and the choices that this experience can present to a child.
+Considered a classic, this book tells the tale of being the new person in a new place, and the choices that this experience can present to a child.
 It won several awards and remains in publication after 20+ years due to its popularity.

 The Name Jar